 Yes, you will be able to re-sit the multiple choice assessment but with a different set of questions.

 Can I defer my case study assessment?

 Yes, candidates may only have one deferral of their case study assessment.
-Case study assessments will be offered three times annually (May, August and November).
+Case study assessments will typically be offered twice annually (May and October).